Kitchen Remodeling Tacoma

 • Structural work and framing

-• Rough-in (electrical, plumbing, HVAC)
+• Rough-in for electrical, plumbing, and HVAC

-• Rough-in inspection (before walls close)
+• Rough-in inspection before walls close

 • Drywall, taping, texture, and paint

-• Cabinet installation (leveled and secured)
+• Cabinet installation

-• Countertop templating (after cabinets)
+• Countertop templating and installation

 • Backsplash and flooring installation

-• Fixture, lighting, and finish work
+• Fixtures, lighting, trim, and touch-ups

-• Cleanup and site restoration
+• Cleanup and final site restoration

 7